How Hashi Works

 Verifying State with Cross-Chain Proofs

-Another powerful feature of Hashi is the ability to verify the state of a contract on one chain using cryptographic proofs stored on another chain.
-Here’s how this works:
+A powerful feature of Hashi is the ability to verify the state of a contract on one chain using cryptographic proofs stored on a different chain.
+Here’s how this works using Sepolia and Chiado as origin and target chains:

-• These headers are stored in the Header Storage contract on Chiado and contain essential information like the state root, which can be used to validate the state of a smart contract on Sepolia.
+These headers are stored in the Header Storage contract on Chiado and contain essential information like the state root, which can be used to validate the state of a Sepolia smart contract.

-• You generate a Merkle proof that shows the value of this storage slot at a particular block on Sepolia.
+Generate a Merkle proof that shows the value of this storage slot on a particular block on Sepolia.
 This proof includes information from the block header (stored on Chiado) and the Merkle path leading to the value.

 In this way, you can verify contract state on Sepolia directly from Chiado, without interacting with Sepolia in real-time, using trustless proofs and stored block headers.